Well, here we are again.

 - Pour the raspberry puree into the buttercream.
 Stir on low until combined.

 I know it is said that Swiss meringue buttercream is pretty forgiving, but when I poured in the raspberry puree I almost fell over!
 It acted like oil and vinegar.
-I thought for sure the red colour was not going to blend in.
+I thought for sure the red color was not going to blend in.
 I wish I took a picture.
 But do not panic.
 After about a minute, it eventually combines and you are left with a tasty icing!

 I should have